Made-a-Medea

 Credits

-Produced, Written, Designed and Performed by InOutDoor
+Produced, Written, Directed, Designed and Performed by InOutDoor

 Next Gen Producers is part of BAC’s Next Gen creative engagement programmes for ages 11-29, generously supported by Arts Council England and Apple, with additional support from Craig Mawdsley, The Mackintosh Foundation, The D’Oyly Carte Charitable Trust, and The Idlewild Trust.